G01d3nW01f/pkg_privilege_escalation_script/README.md

     (ALL) NOPASSWD: /usr/sbin/pkg install *

-if get situation like a adove, when pressed "sudo -l"
+if get situation like a above, when pressed "sudo -l"

 then exploitable in this script,,, maybe